Computability and Complexity of Categorical Structures: Introduction

 In classical computability theory we are not only interested in what is computable but also in what is {\it relative computable}, that is, what is computable given other information.
 In this paper, we are not only interested in what structures are constructible but also in what structures are {\it relative constructible}.
 We will examine what structures are constructible when other structures are used in a Sammy program as inputs.
 As a simple example, it might be hard to construct the category of Lie groups out of the constants in the Sammy programing language, but it is not hard to construct if you are {\it given} the category of smooth manifolds.
 Lie groups are simply group objects in the category of smooth manifolds.

 Of course this only tells us what can and cannot be described by Sammy.
 What about other ways of describing categorical structures?
 There is a similar problem in classical computability theory where the Turing machine is the computational model.
 This problem is dealt with by the Church-Turing thesis which states that everything that can be computed by any other computational model can also be computed by a Turing machine.
 More important is the contrapositive of this thesis which says that whatever cannot be computed by a Turing machine cannot be computed by any other computational model.
 We believe an unprovable thesis that says that whatever can be constructed categorically from basic terms can be constructed by a Sammy program.
-This gets complicated because many categorical structures are not constructible but are relatively constructible.

 Sammy rests heavily on the important work \cite{CCFOM} of William Lawvere.
-In order to use category theory as a foundation of mathematics, he described first order axioms for the theory of categories.
-We are using categories as a way of describing structures and we use a programing language that has some similarity to those axioms.
+In order to use category theory as a foundation of mathematics, he formulated first order axioms for the theory of categories.
+We are using categories as a way of describing structures and we use a programming language that has some similarity to those axioms.
+Just as the axioms consist of small categories that generate all of $\Cat$, so too our programming language describes operations and small categories that generate constructable categories.

 Some of our proofs of the fact that certain structures will not be constructible will be very similar to proofs of certain limitations in classical computability theory and classical Kolmogorov complexity theory.
 Usual computability limitations are based on variations of the self-referential liar paradox (``This statement is false'').
 G\"odel's famous incompleteness theorem (``This statement is unprovable'') and Turing's unsolvability of the halting problem (``This program will output the wrong answer when asked if it will halt or go into an infinite loop'') are two such examples (see \cite{Universal} and \cite{OLR} for comprehensive surveys of such limitations.)
 In contrast, the limitations of Kolmogorov complexity are based on the Berry Paradox: consider the number described by ``The least number that needs more than fifteen words to describe it.''
 This sentence has twelve words.
 That is, there is a description of a number that is shorter than it is supposed to be.
 We will have a categorical version of such a limitation.